How it all started

 – On-going communication for 30 beds are available along with some other medical equipment.
 Sri Lankan diaspora are in the process of collecting funds to cover the shipping costs to SL.
 If the shipment is made from Australia we will be required to fund local clearing charges plus transport costs to the psychiatric unit in Kandy.

-February 2020 - Ward 59, National Hospital Toilet Renovation Project
+February 2020 to January 2021 - Ward 59, National Hospital Toilet Renovation Project

 Kalyana engaged in conversations with Dr Madhubashini Dayabandara, Senior Lecturer and Head of Ward 59, National Hospital to help renovate the male toilet.